codingquark/llm-prompt-manager/README.md

 - Fill in the title and content (required)
 - Select a category (optional)
 - Click "Get Suggestions" to receive AI-powered improvements
-- Review and apply suggested tags with one click
 - Use the detailed analysis to refine your prompt
 - Click "Create Prompt" to save